khaldoun-xyz/standard/README.md

 ## Our plan with Khaldoun

-Khaldoun's core purpose is to build tools & systems to do more with less.
+Khaldoun's core purpose is to build products to do more with less.

 To that end, we're working through a multi-stage plan.
 Currently, we're in stage 1 and